Community Guidelines

 • Online donation links must be official and verifiable

-Approved organizations are expected to remain accountable before and after the fundraising activity.
+Approved organizations remain accountable both before and after the fundraising activity.

 Post-Event Reporting